skacem/skacem.github.io/_posts/2021-10-25-Customer-Segmentation-BA2.md

 array([ 0, 10, 20, 30, 40, 50, 60, 70, 80, 90])
 ```

-Let's display some random samples from our newly created data frame; the one we will use to perform hierarchical clustering.
+Let's display some random samples from our newly generated dataframe; the one we will use to perform hierarchical clustering.

 ```python
 new_data_sample = new_data.iloc[sample]